emqx/emqx/docs/source/plugins.rst

 emqttd_recon - Recon Plugin
 ---------------------------

-The plugin will load `recon`_ library on a running emqttd broker.
+The plugin loads `recon`_ library on a running emqttd broker.
 Recon libray helps to debug and optimize an Erlang application.

 Load emqttd_recon Plugin
 ------------------------